solutionsmapgears/naturalearth_base/README.md

 Natural Earth scribe base map
 ============================

-Basemap scribe Mapserver projet for Naturel Earth data.
-This map is not
+Scribe Mapserver projet for Naturel Earth data.
+This map is work in progress ...

 ## Requires